Character Build Step Three: Character Skills

 Assign Character Skill Points

 All Fyxt RPG characters will receive 2 Skill Points at each level.
 The total Skill Points assigned should not exceed the character’s current level.
 The player can assign these points to the Skills which are most fitting for their character.
 This way every player can fine-tune their character.
 Skills have a Trait associated with them.
-These Traits provide bonuses to the Skill.
-For example, the Athletic Skill’s associated Trait is Body, so the character’s Body Trait will be used to calculate the base score.
-A Body Trait of 4 + 2 Skill Points spent = 6.
+These Traits provide bonuses to the Skill at a 3 to 1 ratio.
+For example, the Athletic Skill’s associated Trait is Body.
+The character’s Body Trait will be used to calculate the base score.
+A Body Trait of 9 will add a bonus of +3.
+Spending 2 Skill Points will then result in a total Skill Score of 5.
 When this character wants to use this Skill, they will be able to add +6 to their d20 roll.

 Summary of Skills Associations and Uses